(☝☝☝ THAT'S THE DEMO! ☝☝☝)

 • 3 difficulty levels!

-• 60 unlockable gallery images across two festive themes!
+• 90 unlockable gallery images across three themes!

 Note: